-1. Assigned by Supervisor:

-- (a) If an officer is assigned by a supervisor to attend training on his/her regular allowed leave day, he will be compensated as overtime in the manner provided in Section 6.5. - (b) If training occurs on an officer's regularly scheduled workday, the shift commander/ supervisor has the option of making the training assignment the officer's regular work assignment for that day or to require the officer to work his regularly scheduled assignment in addition to attending training.

-(c) If an officer attends training as his regular duty assignment and is also required to work his regular duty assignment on the same day, he will be compensated as overtime in the manner provided in Section 6.5.
+- 1. Assigned by Supervisor: - (a) If an officer is assigned by a supervisor to attend training on his/her regular allowed leave day, he will be compensated as overtime in the manner provided in Section 6.5. - (b) If training occurs on an officer's regularly scheduled workday, the shift commander/ supervisor has the option of making the training assignment the officer's regular work assignment for that day or to require the officer to work his regularly scheduled assignment in addition to attending training. - (c) If an officer attends training as his regular duty assignment and is also required to work his regular duty assignment on the same day, he will be compensated as overtime in the manner provided in Section 6.5. - (d) Probationary Officers are freely assignable, and their schedules can be modified to accommodate training. - (e Probationary Officers not on solo patrol are freely assignable and their schedules can be modified to accommodate training.
+Any training occurring on a Probationary Officer's allowed leave day will be compensated with a TAL day.

-2. Voluntarily Attended With Supervisor Approval If training is voluntarily attended with approval of the officer's supervisor, it will be compensated as "Training Allowed Leave" (TAL) time and is to be taken during the pay period in which the training occurred.
+2. Voluntarily Attended With Supervisor Approval

+If training is voluntarily attended with approval of the officer's supervisor, it will be compensated as "Training Allowed Leave" (TAL) time and is to be taken during the pay period in which the training occurred.
 The Training Allowed Leave benefit time will be "mutually agreed upon" by the patrol officer and his supervisor.
 In order to arrive at a "mutually agreed upon" TAL, the supervisor will determine which dates during the pay period are sufficiently staffed to permit the officer to take time off.
 The supervisor will provide the officer those dates and allow the officer to select his TAL.
 Once granted, the TAL is treated as a benefit day and will not be canceled except under emergency conditions.
 If there are days available within the pay period and the officer fails to schedule a TAL, the TAL will be assigned by the supervisor.
 If there are no days available during the pay period, any training attended in excess of the officer's eight (8) hour work day or forty (40) hour work week will be compensated as overtime in the manner provided in Section 6.5.